flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 This will allow to have different UI implementations or even hardware MCDUs in the future.
 We plan to eventually also create separate documentation for using this websocket connection directly.

-!!! warning "We recommend to **not** change the default port for the websocket.
+!!! warning "We recommend to **not** change the default port for the websocket if not required.
 If you have to change this port because it is already occupied on your machine you need to change it as well in the EFB Sim Options Settings page."

 ## Compatible Browsers

 With hundreds of different browsers available today it is not possible to test and support all browsers and their different versions.

-In general we expect this feature to work with the common standard browsers on Windows, iOS, Android.
+In general we expect this feature to work with the common modern standard browsers on Windows, iOS, Android.

 However, there will be browsers where this will not work.
 In this case we recommend to use a standard browser.

-We have tested these browsers during the development and these should therefore work ok:
+We have tested these browsers (current versions) during the development and these should therefore work ok:

 - Windows: Edge, Firefox, Chrome
 - iOS: Safari, Firefox, Edge, Chrome, duckduckgo, Brave, Bing